muskan-anand0706/swiggy-sales-dashboard-excel/README.md

 - 3 slicers/filters for easy exploration
 - Visualizations of overall sales performance and customer engagement metrics

-**How to Run this Project:**
+How to Run this Project:
 1. Open the Excel file (.xlsx)
+2. **Click "Enable Editing"** at the top to activate interactive features
-2. Use the dashboard slicers/filters to explore sales and customer metrics
+3. Use the dashboard slicers/filters to explore sales trends and customer behavior
-3. Review visual insights and pivot table summaries
+4. Review visual insights and pivot table summaries

 **Results & Conclusion:**
 - Clear view of overall sales performance and customer engagement patterns